ercasta/allsoulsrun/docs/engine design.md

 - "Explode" is put on the event timeline when a trap is placed.

-## Effect Stack
+## Event Stack
-Once an event "happens", it puts an effect on a "resolution stack".
-This might trigger other effects, that are put on top of the stack.
-When no other effects are triggered, the effects on the top is "popped" and it applies its effects.
-Again, this might trigger other effects, which are stacked.
+Once an event "happens", it is puy on a "resolution stack".
+This might trigger other events, that are put on top of the stack.
+When no events effects are triggered, the event on the top is "popped" and it happens.
+Again, this might trigger other events, which are stacked.
 This goes on until the stack is empty.
-Note that stack resolution happens virtually in the exact game time instant.
+Note that stack resolution happens virtually in the exact game time instant, but each listener gets its own unique game sequence id; this is needed to correctly track states associated to different events happening.

 Example:
-- "Damage" effect is put on stack.
+- "Damage" event is put on stack.
 This triggers a defensive "magic wall" ability from the opponent, so
 - "Magic Wall" event is put on the stack.
 This ability prevents the damage to be inflicted, so
-- "Damage cancel" effects is put on stack.
+- "Damage cancel" event is put on stack.

 Then stack is resolved:
 - "Damage cancel" is applied.
-This flags the "Damage" effect as "canceled".
+This cancels the "Damage" from the stack
 - "Magic Wall" applies.
-Actually, this effect does nothing when applied.
-Its only reason to exist is to put other effects on the stack, to allow counter-effects
+Actually, this event does nothing when applied.
+Its only reason to exist is to put other events on the stack, to allow counter-effects
-- "Damage" is canceled; so apply does nothing.

 ## Technical notes: Observer pattern

-Event Timeline and Effect Stack are based on the Observer pattern.
+Event Timeline is based on the Observer pattern.
 All changes to these structure is notified to listener: this allows creating new events that trigger in specific conditions